Article 11

 (1) An act committed in extreme necessity shall not constitute a criminal offence.

-(2) Extreme necessity is a condition under which a perpetrator committed an act to eliminate concurrent or imminent danger to his good or good of another person which he did not cause and which could not have been eliminated in any other manner, provided that the harm caused thereby does not exceed the harm threatened.
+(2) Extreme necessity exists where the act was committed by the perpetrator in order to avert a concurrent or imminent danger which he did not cause from himself or another, which could not have been averted in any other manner, provided that the harm caused thereby does not exceed the harm threatened.

-(3) Where a perpetrator caused danger by negligence, or where he exceeded the limits of extreme necessity, he may receive a lighter punishment, and where he exceeded the limits under particularly mitigating circumstances, punishment may be remitted.
+(3) Perpetrators who cause danger through negligence or exceed the limits of extreme necessity may receive a lighter punishment, and where the exceedance happens under particularly mitigating circumstances, they may also be released from punishment.

 (4) Where a perpetrator was under an obligation to expose himself to the danger threatened, such an act may not constitute extreme necessity.